null

 What's the difference between a JET OUTBOARD and a JETBOAT?

-JETBOATS employ a completely different type of propulsion system.
+Jetboats employ a completely different type of propulsion system.
 Basically, the boat itself isn’t any different than any other, but how it gets around the water is a big departure from a standard motor.

 Jet boats range in size from small personal watercraft all the way up to much larger boats.
 Here are some of the advantages and disadvantages of jet boats.